 Kunanyi/Mount Wellington has been watching over Hobart Town since day dot.
 No other capital in the country can boast a mountain and wilderness playground quite like this – just 20 minutes from the GPO.
-So pop your bags down at Lenna and head for the peak 1271 metres above.
+So pop your bags down at Lenna of Hobart, a heritage hotel in Battery Point and head for the peak 1271 metres above.
 It’s the perfect way to become acquainted with our city.

 The 21-kilometre drive to the mountain’s pinnacle is something else.
 As minutes pass and the city streets fade, temperate rainforest and sub-alpine flora come into play.
 Dolerite columns replace concrete and the air delivers that signature high-altitude freshness.

 Up top, let your eyes travel across a vista that takes in Hobart, the River Derwent, out to Bruny Island, the Tasman Peninsula and Southern Ocean beyond.
 But don’t just hit the viewing platforms, there’s plenty more to discover.
 Few know that there’s a 1930s skate rink up there and hidden huts only a handful of souls know about.
 Take your time on kunanyi/Mount Wellington and this peak will reveal her secrets.

 A stop at The Springs is a must on the way up.
 Here, you’ll find Lost Freight.
 When covered in a dump of snow, this re-imagined shipping container may well appear lost, but you’ll be glad they’ve landed halfway up the mountain.
 Their hot chocolate, coffee and sweet treats provide hearty fuel for long walks and mountain wandering.
 They might also help you out with locations of a secret hut or two.